sadiyameem/speech-converter/README.md

 # Description
 - This project lets users convert text into speech.
 - Users can write a message in the textbox and have it read out loud.
-- Users can also use there microphone to convert their voice into text.

 # Features
 - Convert written text into speech